akirov/ImgMatch/README.md

 ImgMatch is written in C++, in an object-oriented and modular fashion.
 It has a platform-independent GUI, which uses Qt framework.

-To compile the source in Windows or Linux environments you need Qt SDK (Qt-devel in Linux), g++ (MinGW in Windows) and bash (MSYS in Windows).
-If you want to use OpenCV, please specify the location of its headers, libraries and its version in defines.mk.
+To compile the source in Windows environment you need Qt SDK plus MinGW and MSYS (for bash) in the path.
+In Linux (or Cygwin) environment you need g++, qt-devel and make.
+If you want to use OpenCV, you may need to specify the location of its headers, libraries and its version in defines.mk.
 Then just run "make" in project's root directory.
 The executable file will be in qtui/release directory.

-A binary release for Windows, containing the executable and needed dll-s is on the way.

 Screenshots